torjc01/4eSoldat/wgfellows.md

 ## Masonic Life

 In the Masonic Order he has had the distinction of being Past-Master of the two oldest lodges in Canada, Antiquity No.1 of Montreal (Lodge of Antiquity 1906, p.
 17)[^1] [Nevinson 1963, pp. 52, 120][^2] and Albion No.2 (Summons)[^3], of Quebec, both of which are under the Grand Registry of Quebec.
-In addition he has been honoured by his brethren in the Order by being elected to the important position of District Grand Master of Quebec and Three Rivers.
+In addition he has been honoured by his brethren in the Order by being elected to the important position of Deputy District Grand Master of Quebec and Three Rivers.

+Affilié à Albion le 3 déc 1906, à l’âge de 40 ans, numéro membre #201 (juste avant Alex Young).
+Installé VM d’Albion le 27/12/1907.

 - Worshipful Master of The Lodge of Antiquity, #1, Montréal, Québec, years 1898 and 1899. [^1], [^2]

 - Worshipful Master of Albion Lodge #2, Québec, Québec, year 1908. [^3]

 We can find him listed as Senior Warden of Albion Lodge on the "Annuaires de la ville de Québec", p.75.[^4]

+Frère de sang, d’armes et de franc-maçonnerie d’[Alfred Grincell Fellows](./agfellows.md).

+Frère d’armes et de franc-maçonnerie d’[Alex Young](./ayoung.md) et de [Charles A Young](./4thSoldier.md).

 <img src="./images/common/pastMasters.png" />